FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image7.png" style="width:55%" />

-> You have now configured what is required to run **demo 1** through **demo 4**.
+> You've now configured what's required to run **demo 1** through **demo 4**.
-It is simply a matter of commenting out one functions and then uncommenting the next to test out these demos.
-To run through the first four demos now, use the instructions in **[Automating Fabric Solution Deployment](https://github.com/FabricDevCamp/FabricSolutionDeployment/blob/main/docs/Automating%20Fabric%20Solution%20Deployment.md)**.
+It is simply a matter of commenting out one functions and uncommenting the next.
+To run through the first four demos, use the instructions in **[Automating Fabric Solution Deployment](https://github.com/FabricDevCamp/FabricSolutionDeployment/blob/main/docs/Automating%20Fabric%20Solution%20Deployment.md)**.

 If you want to run **demo 5** through **demo 7**, you will need to configure support in